chensyCN/llm4ea_official/readme.md

 ### Bibtex

-Please cite our paper if you use codes in this repo:
+If you find this work helpful, please cite our paper:
 ```
 @inproceedings{
 chen2024entity,